 So what are operator caused personal watercraft repairs?
-Personal watercraft like my Sea Doo are generally pretty bullet proof.
-Sure, like any other machine, there can be unexpected mechanical issues, but with proper maintenance and operation, these are mostly few and far between.
+A jet ski like my Sea Doo watercraft is generally pretty bulletproof.
+Sure, like any other machine, there can be unexpected mechanical issues on PWC adventures.
+But, with proper maintenance and operation, these are mostly few and far between.

 So what are the most common reasons Sea Doo, jet ski or waverunner PWC’s have to go in for service (other than being old and plain worn out)?
 Mostly, they’re operator caused personal watercraft repairs.
 And after consulting with my Sea Doo dealer, here are my top 5…